giselhernandezv/MIST-4610-PROJECT-1/README.md

 Query 1
 - This query retrieves all players names along with their team name by joining Player and Team tables through the Team_teamID foreign key.
 It allows for a quick way to access and view the players and which team they belong to.
-This is also useful for general lookup of a player but alspo finding their correspodning teams and their rosters.
+This is also useful for general lookup of a player but alspo finding their corresponding teams and their rosters.
+It is beneficial for basic reports that can display the player-team relationship

 Query 2
 - Though it may seem complex, this is actually a simple query because this is the joining of all of the tables together.
 By joining all of the tables that the database has created, we can retrieve all information related to the team, players, coaches, statistics, games, seasons, stadiums, sponsors, tickets, and broadcasts.

 Query 3
 - This query retrieves coaches and their perspective team through joining Coach and Team by the Tean_teamID foreign key.
 Thi query allows to provide a reference of their team.
-This also allows for team management and sports analysis for sports analysts who want to associate the coach to their team.
+This also allows for team management and sports analysis for sports analysts who want to associate the coach to their team for reports.

 Query 4
 - This query retrieves game ID, game date and stadiym name for the games in a specfic stadium.
 In this case, we used Sanford Stadium by using Inner Join between Game and Stadium Tables.
 This ensures that only games hosted at the specific stadium are recorded.
 The WHERE clause was necessary to provide the games that took place in the specific stadium (Sanford Stadium).
 This is crcuial for analysts, managers, and fans to view where and when a specific game is to be held at the specific stadium.